Erick Ginard: Career

 In 2010, Ginard settled in Mexico City where he founded his design studio together with Cuban artist Katherine R. Paz.
 Tojosa Design Studio became the physical and spiritual space where Ginard continually develops signature projects.
 In Mexico, Erick's posters are differentiated almost only by the purpose that inspires them.
 On the one hand, there are those created for commercial orders, on the other, those that respond to social, political, and environmental calls.
 This thematic bipolarity places Ginard within a select group of designers who address commercial and social themes with the same impetus and effectiveness.
 According to Erick Ginard, visual creation must respond to noble causes and be, regardless of the medium in which it is expressed, always honest.

 Considered among the most recognized contemporary poster artists in the world, Erick Ginard's graphic work has been exhibited in more than 40 countries.
-Ginard's posters are part of the permanent collections of various museums and iconic cultural institutions such as the Toyama Prefectural Museum of Art and Design in Japan and the Lahti Poster Museum in Finland.
+Ginard’s posters are part of the permanent collections of universities and academic institutions in the United States, Japan, Spain, Mexico, and Argentina, as well as various museums and iconic cultural institutions, such as the Toyama Prefectural Museum of Art and Design in Japan and the Lahti Poster Museum in Finland.

+His service as a juror at art and design events in America, Europe, and Asia is also noteworthy.
 In 2020, Ginard was the only representative from the Americas on the professional design jury of the Golden Turtle Festival in Moscow.
 In 2023, he became the first non-European member of the jury of the seventh edition of the Anfachen Award, in Hamburg.